osecluna/mobilefirstdata/README.md

-# Mobile First SiteGenesis Data
+# Mobile First Data

-This is a repository for the data that goes with the mobile first version of SiteGenesis.
+This is a repository for the data that goes with the mobile first version of MobileFirst.

 # NPM scripts

 ## Zip data
 `npm run zipData` - Zips up the data before it can be imported in a BM.

-`npm run updateData` - removes old zipped data files and zips up the current demo data directory.

 # Product Types :
 1. Simple Product with no variant